-To prevent the deal from falling apart, the remaining signatories of the JCPOA - China, Russia, France, UK and Germany – have signalled their commitment to the provisions of the deal despite US’ withdrawal.
+To prevent the deal from falling apart, the remaining signatories of the JCPOA - China, Russia, France, UK and Germany – have signaled their commitment to the provisions of the deal despite US’ withdrawal.
 However, continuing the trade flow between them and Iran will be tough given the extended reach of US sanctions, most of which are extra-territorial in nature.
-This article analyses the feasibility of the commitment, and whether it is really possible to compensate Iran for economic losses in the absence of US sanctions relief.
+This commentary analyses the feasibility of the commitment, and whether it is really possible to compensate Iran for economic losses in the absence of US sanctions relief.

 US Secondary Sanctions: Consequences for European Partners

 As the EU is Iran’s fifth largest trade partner accounting for 16.1 per cent of its trade and fulfilling most of Iran’s civil aviation needs, European companies are likely to bear the brunt of these secondary sanctions.
-The problem lies in the fact that majority of European companies with businesses in Iran also happen to be companies in which the US has a hefty stake, thus automatically exposing them directly to secondary sanctions.
+The problem lies in the fact that a majority of European companies that have businesses in Iran also happen to be companies in which the US has a hefty stake, thus automatically exposing them directly to secondary sanctions.

-For example, the French multinational corporation, Airbus, which designs civil and military aeronautical products, has one of its main manufacturing and production facilities in the US.
-North America alone generates US$ 14.6 billion in revenue, accounting for almost 20 per cent of the company’s total revenues.
+For example, the French multinational corporation, Airbus, which designs civil and military aeronautical products, has one its main manufacturing and production facilities in the US.
+North America alone generates US$ 14.6 billion of revenue accounting for almost 20 per cent of the company’s total revenues.
 Additionally, Airbus recently confirmed a US$ 50 billion order of supplying 430 aircraft to the US Pvt.
 Equity fund, Indigo Partners, in 2017.
 In light of the US$ 20 billion it might lose in its pending deals with Iran as a result of sanctions, in addition to preserving its long-standing relationship with the US, a valued industrial partner, Airbus’ decision seems preordained.